johnxie/hackathon-sponsorship/README.md

  | 🎗️ | [BlackRock](https://www.blackrock.com) |  Trusted to manage more money than any other investment manager in the world.         |

 ### :computer: Hardware

+Looking to get some hardware for your hackathon?
+These are your guys.

  |    | Sponsor                                                                                                           | Description                                                   |
  |----|-------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|